Hillsborough disaster: Other tributes

 The Hillsborough disaster touched not only Liverpool, but football clubs in England and around the world.
 Supporters of Everton, Liverpool's traditional local rivals, were affected, many of them having lost friends and family.
 Supporters laid down flowers and blue and white scarves to show respect for the dead and unity with fellow Merseysiders.

-On Wednesday 19 April 1989, four days after the disaster, the second leg of the European Cup semi-final tie between A.C.
-Milan and Real Madrid was played.
+On 19 April 1989, four days after the disaster, the second leg of the European Cup semi-final tie between AC Milan and Real Madrid was played.
 The referee blew his whistle two minutes into the game to stop play and a minute's silence was held for those who lost their lives at Hillsborough.
-Halfway through the minute's silence, the A.C.
-Milan fans sang Liverpool's "You'll Never Walk Alone" as a sign of respect.
+Halfway through the minute's silence, the Milan fans sang Liverpool's "You'll Never Walk Alone" as a sign of respect.
 In April 1989, Bradford City and Lincoln City held a friendly match to benefit the victims of Hillsborough.
 The occasion was the first in which the two teams had met since the 1985 Bradford City stadium fire that had claimed 56 lives at Valley Parade.

 On 30 April 1989, a friendly match organised by Celtic F.C. was played at Celtic Park, Glasgow, between the home club and Liverpool.
 This game was Liverpool's first appearance on the football field since the disaster two weeks earlier.
 The crowd numbered more than 60,000, including around 6,000 Liverpool fans, and all the match proceeds went to the Hillsborough appeal fund.
 Liverpool won the match by four goals to nil.

 As a result of the disaster, Liverpool's scheduled match against Arsenal was delayed from 23 April until the end of the season, and the game eventually decided the league title.
 At the rescheduled fixture, Arsenal players brought flowers onto the pitch and presented them to the Liverpool fans around the stadium before the game commenced.

 During a 2011 debate in the House of Commons, the Labour MP for Liverpool Walton, Steve Rotheram, read out a list of the victims and, as a result, the names were recorded in the Hansard transcripts.

 In December 2021, Liverpool City Council nominated Andrew Devine posthumously for the freedom of the city of Liverpool, a tribute given to the original 96 victims in 2016.